KyleKing/pytest_cache_assert/docs/README.md

 These are ideas for future options that are not currently implemented, but could be if there is enough interest:

 - PLANNED: [Provide CLI arguments like `pytest-recording`](https://github.com/kiwicom/pytest-recording/blob/484bb887dd43fcaf44149160d57b58a7215e2c8a/src/pytest_recording/plugin.py#L37-L70) (`request.config.getoption("--record-mode") or "none"`) for one-time changes to configuration
-- PLANNED: Consider filters to prevent secrets from being cached: `filter_headers=[['authorization', 'id'], ['authorization', 'cookies']]`
+- PLANNED: Consider filters to prevent secrets from being cached: `filter_headers=[['authorization', 'id'], ['authorization', 'cookies']]` (Although, you should be using a pre-commit hook and formatting the dict before passing to to the cache)

-### Other Planned Features

-- PLANNED: Consider inline corrections to cached data like this [feature from Jest](https://jestjs.io/docs/snapshot-testing#inline-snapshots)
-  - Show the diff between the cached data and the test data?
-Would need to look for a package that can show the comparison between two dictionaries in terminal
-    - [ydiff](https://github.com/ymattw/ydiff) might be a great choice, but I would need to support git (and ask if anyone needs SVN support) to write the change and compare.
-Probably better to more directly ask if the user wants the test case (shown by name and maybe a brief list of changes) to be replaced or not
-- PLANNED: [Add tips from Jest on best practices](https://jestjs.io/docs/snapshot-testing#best-practices) -- treat snapshots as code, etc.
+- TODO: [Add tips from Jest on best practices](https://jestjs.io/docs/snapshot-testing#best-practices) -- treat snapshots as code, etc.

 ## Contributing